MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

 1. Select **New source** on the ribbon or "**+**" in the main editor canvas and then Sample data.

-2. On the right pane, enter a source name to be displayed on the canvas, select the desired sample data to be added to your eventstream and then Create.
+2. On the right pane, enter a source name to be displayed on the canvas, select the desired sample data to be added to your eventstream and then **Add**.
    - **Yellow Taxi**: sample taxi data with a preset schema that includes fields such as pickup time, drop-off time, distance, total fee, and more.
    - **Stock Market**: sample data of a stock exchange with a preset schema column such as time, symbol, price, volume and more.

        :::image type="content" source="./media/event-streams-source/eventstream-sources-sample-data.png" alt-text="Screenshot showing the sample data source configuration." lightbox="./media/event-streams-source/eventstream-sources-sample-data.png" :::

-3. When the sample data source is created successfully, you can find it on the canvas and navigation pane.
+3. When the sample data source is added successfully, you can find it on the canvas and navigation pane.

     To verify if the sample data is added successfully, select Data preview in the bottom pane.